Group Code of Conduct

 Based on the Group’s management philosophy and company principles, the Group Code of Conduct was established in June 2014 to set forth standards that all Group executives and employees must abide by if the UACJ Group is to be able to move forward as a corporate group that garners even greater trust by society.

 Efforts to prepare versions of the Group Code of Conduct in the official languages of the locales of overseas affiliates are moving forward.
 Including the original Japanese version, the Group Code of Conduct now exists in ten different languages and is available in all of its language versions via our intranet as well.

 The Group Code of Conduct is available in the following languages:

-Japanese, English, Chinese, Czech, Indonesian, Thai, Spanish, Vietnamese, Brazilian Portuguese
+Japanese, English, Chinese, Czech, Indonesian, Thai, Spanish, Vietnamese, Brazilian Portuguese, and Malay.

 Through regular, ongoing measures such as these, UACJ Group strives to ensure sound compliance awareness and understanding of legal provisions throughout its organization.